 “I thought you cared about all life,” Lupin said, sourly.

 Lupin swallowed hard, Zucca was making a whole lot of assumptions about people, it was hardly fair.
 “Deficiencies and fear will do that to a person, you need to help them!
-You said it yourself, you'll teach the kids to care for themselves, why not teach travellers?
-Why keep those skills to yourself?”
+You said it yourself, you'll teach the younglings to care for themselves, why not teach travellers?
+Why keep those skills to yourself?
+If they don’t know why it’s important because no one was there to teach them then it’s not really their fault!
+You can make a difference.”

 “What would you have me do?
 Take care of a farm AND a school for inept gardeners?
 I've no time for it, and grown adults do not change their ways, they just don't.
-I'm living proof of it,” with this, Lupin was ordered away.
+They always have hidden motives, they come to steal, to buy too, and then there’s these rotten entrepreneurial types that show up here.
+They are rotten to the core and will always put status and profit before care and wellness.
+It is wrong, and backward, and I won’t give them any more of my precious time.”
+With this, Lupin was ordered away.
 This conversation was tiring, but soon the strangers would leave and take their questions and unpleasantries along with them.
 At least the hounds couldn't talk, and only yapped to report a problem.
 "You will leave with that vagrant tomorrow.
 I'll deal with my own problems.
 I always have."

 "You've created all of these possibilities of things that could but may never happen.
+And you know not everyone is like this!
 It's unfair.
 I'm sure you can all live here together happily.
 You'll need help to raise all those sproutlings, just give them a chance," Lupin insisted, in a near-begging tone.

 Zucca eyes darkened then, lines formed in places where there had been none previously, like that mask of youth had suddenly cracked off.
 "I have no need of help.
 No need of it you hear?!"
 With this, the Terin disappeared inside the house and slammed the door to a close.